mlcommons/ck/cm-mlops/challenge/optimize-mlperf-inference-v3.0-2023/docs/generate-bert-submission.md

 #### Generate actual submission tree

 Here, we are copying the performance and accuracy log files (compliance logs also in the case of closed division) from the results directory to the submission tree following the [directory structure required by MLCommons Inference](https://github.com/mlcommons/policies/blob/master/submission_rules.adoc#inference-1).
-After the submission tree is generated, [accuracy truncate script](https://github.com/mlcommons/inference/blob/master/tools/submission/truncate_accuracy_log.py) is called to truncate accuracy logs and then [submission checker](https://github.com/mlcommons/inference/blob/master/tools/submission/submission_checker.py) is called to validate the generated submission tree.
+After the submission tree is generated, [accuracy truncate script](https://github.com/mlcommons/ck/tree/master/cm-mlops/script/truncate-mlperf-inference-accuracy-log) is called to truncate accuracy logs and then the [submission checker](https://github.com/mlcommons/ck/tree/master/cm-mlops/script/run-mlperf-inference-submission-checker) is called to validate the generated submission tree.

 We should use the master branch of MLCommons inference repo for the submission checker.
 You can use `--hw_note_extra` option to add your name to the notes.
 ```